Oracle Ksplice makes the management of critical updates fast, easy and safe.

 to members of the Linux community protecting against kernel vulnerabilities on

-desktop installations of Ubuntu and Fedora.
+desktop installations of Ubuntu.

 Find out first hand the benefits of being protected by Oracle Ksplice.